bcgov/platform-services-status/_posts/2020-10-09-trident-provisioner-disabled.md

 ## What can you do in the mean time?

-If being unable to create **new** pvcs is causing blockers for your development.
+- If being unable to create **new** pvcs is causing blockers for your development.
 As a temporary work around you can switch to ephemeral storage for services that require data.
 This is something that you should do for **DEV** environments only.

+- If you are experiencing an emergeancy due to being unable to provision **new netapp volumes** contact #devops-operations to discuss options.
+Please provide details such as
+  - project/namespace
+  - deployment
+  - team